DoD-Platform-One/gitlab/chart/doc/development/chaoskube/index.md

 ## Configuration

 ChaosKube can be configured by editing the `scripts/chaoskube-resources/values.yaml` file.
-For more info read the official [chaoskube docs](https://github.com/linki/chaoskube).
+For more info read the official [ChaosKube docs](https://github.com/linki/chaoskube).

 You can also configure the deployment with flags on the script.
 To find all available options, run: